 All Publications: mepa page

-- Barazzuol L, Jeynes JC, Merchant MJ, Wéra AC, Barry M, Kirkby KJ, Suzuki M. Radiosensitisation of glioblastoma cells using a histone deacetylase inhibitor (SAHA) comparing carbon ions with X-rays.
-International Journal of Radiation Biology 2015 91(1):90-8.
+- Barazzuol L*, Jeynes JC, Merchant MJ, Wéra AC, Barry M, Kirkby KJ, Suzuki M. Radiosensitisation of glioblastoma cells using a histone deacetylase inhibitor (SAHA) comparing carbon ions with X-rays.
+Int J Radiat Biol 2015; 91(1):90-8.
+PMID:25040548. *Corresponding author.
 Pdf

-- Barazzuol L, Jena R, Burnet NG, Jeynes JCG, Kirkby KJ, Kirkby NF.
+- Barazzuol L*, Jena R, Burnet NG, Jeynes JCG, Kirkby KJ, Kirkby NF.
 Evaluation of poly(ADP-ribose) polymerase inhibitor ABT-888 combined with radiotherapy and temozolomide in glioblastoma.
-Radiation Oncology 2013 8:65.
+Radiat Oncol 2013; 8:65.
+PMID:23510353. *Corresponding author.
 Pdf